EBIO5460Spring2024/class-materials/05_3_R_on_server.md

 jobs
 ```

-## Stop a parallel computation
+### Stop a parallel computation
-If you want to stop a parallel R job that you started from a script, then you need to kill all the processes that were started by it (both master and workers).
+If you want to stop a parallel R job that you started from a script, then you need to kill all the processes that were started by it (both controller and workers).
 There are three ways.

 1) If you are still in the terminal session where you started the job (i.e. you have not logged out and logged back in again), find out the job number and use that to kill the job.
 ```bash
 jobs
 ```
 The job number is the number in the square braces `[]`.
-This will kill the master and all the workers and is the safest and most convenient way.
+This will kill the controller and all the workers and is the safest and most convenient way.

 2) If you have in the meantime logged out and back in, then you can't get a job number and need to kill the processes.
 Find the process IDs of your running R jobs using the following command (substitute your user name):
 ```bash
 pgrep -au brett R
 ```
-The master process will generally be the first one (with `--vanilla` in its command call) and the workers are identified by `--slave` in their command calls.
+The controller process will generally be the first one (with `--vanilla` in its command call) and the workers are identified by `--slave` in their command calls.

 If you want to kill all of these, then do this
 ```bash